 Being a founder, stress comes with the territory.
 Elon Musk famously said: starting a company is like eating glass and staring into the abyss.
-Psychological dark nights are one of the biggest obstacles founders face.
+Psychological dark nights are one of the biggest obstacles founders faces.
 The mental challenges are insidious.
-Stress is not only harmful to our productivity, decision-making, but myriad studies suggest it is equally bad for our health and wellbeing.
+Stress is not only harmful to our productivity, and decision-making, but myriad studies suggest it is equally bad for our health and well-being.
 This is why it is critical for founders to pay close attention to their sources of stress and anxiety and develop a strategy to deal with them.

 In this collection of lessons from founders, we feature learnings and strategies on dealing with the stress and challenges of being a founder from 5 founders: Sarjeena Maodud is the Co-founder and CEO of Sheraspace.
 Rayana Hossain is the founder and CEO of ISHO.
 Aziz Arman is the co-founder and CEO of Jatri.
 Firoze M Zahidur Rahman is the founder and CEO of Loosely Coupled Technologies Ltd. Eddie Bearnot is the co-founder and CEO of Frontier Nutrition.

 Future Startup: How do you deal with the challenges and stress that come with being a founder?